tatwater/personal-site/_cms/recipes/scones.md

   - step: >-
       Line a cookie sheet with parchment paper.
 Place scones on parchment paper and brush tops with a bit of cream, melted butter, or olive oil.
+  - step: 'Optionally, sprinkle tops of scones with cinnamon sugar.'
   - step: Bake for 15-20 minutes until golden brown.
 Cool on a rack.
 ---